 - Always use SSL certificates on your web server.

-- Rename admin directories something other than ‘admin’
+- Rename admin directories to something other than ‘admin.’

-- Keep track of the latest vulnerabilities of your CMS.
+- Keep track of the latest vulnerabilities of your Content Platform.

 - Leverage two-factor authentication for an additional layer of security.